9 Items Retirees Should Never Keep in Their Wallet

 Spare yourself the trouble with the next one…..

-The new Medicare cards do not have SS# anymore.
+The new Medicare cards do NOT have SSNs on them.